Table of Contents

 This flexibility has made loans more accessible to a wider range of Kenyans who may not have qualified for traditional bank loans due to stringent requirements.

-Having said that, what are the top 5 loan Apps in Kenya in 2024?
+What are the top 5 loan Apps in Kenya in 2025?

 1. HelaPesa